liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/01-enabling-staging.markdown

 Java code, or worse.

-One last thing you'll need to do is update the *TunnelAuthVerfierConfiguration* of your Liferay instance.
+One last thing you'll need to do is update the *TunnelAuthVerfierConfiguration* of your remote Liferay instance.
 To do this, navigate to the Control Panel &rarr;
 *Configuration* &rarr; *System Settings* &rarr; *Foundation* &rarr; *Tunnel Auth Verifier*.
 Click */api/liferay/do* and insert the additional IP addresses you're using in the *Hosts allowed* field.
 Then select *Update*.